-While HyFosy can diagnose tubal patency issues, it does not have therapeutic capabilities to address identified tubal blockages during the procedure.
+While HyFoSy can assess tubal patency, it does not have therapeutic capability to treat tubal blockages during the procedure.

-Some patients may experience discomfort or cramping during the procedure, although it is generally well-tolerated.
+Some patients may experience mild discomfort or cramping during the procedure, although it is generally well tolerated.

 Although rare, complications such as allergic reactions to the contrast agent or infection at the injection site may occur.